cvada/zva_sd0_kisbeadando/README.md

 ros2 launch zva_sd0_kisbeadando launch_example1.launch.py
 ```

-# Delete this part if you are using it as a template

 ROS 2 pacage template, to get started, use template by clicking on the Green button labeled [`Use this template`](https://github.com/cvada/zva_sd0_kisbeadando/generate) / [`Create new repository`](https://github.com/cvada/zva_sd0_kisbeadando/generate).

 <p align="center"><img src="img/use_this_template01.png" width="60%" /></p>